The light that you can see during a Sunrise is incredible. And I have a hard time describing what it feels like to see the Sun as it rises.

 The thing about this type of lens is that it gives the impression that all the elements of the composition are far away.
 What if you don't include a compelling foreground in your photo?
 The image will most likely be flat and dull.

-With the amount of photos and visual stimuli out there today, if you don't capture the spectator's eye and get them to wonder, your image will just be ignored.
+With the amount of photos and visual stimuli out there today, if you don't capture the viewer's eye and get them to wonder, your image will just be ignored.

 The second reason is artistic.